jasonacox/TinyLLM/chatbot/README.md

 ## Current News

-If the `/news` command is used, the chatbot will attempt to fetch the latest news and have the LLM summarize it for you.
+The `/news` command will fetch the latest news and have the LLM summarize the top ten headlines.
+It will store the raw feed in the context prompt to allow follow-up questions.

 <img width="930" alt="image" src="https://github.com/jasonacox/TinyLLM/assets/836718/2732fe07-99ee-4795-a8ac-42d9a9712f6b">